 The Group concluded that revenue for real estate sales is to be recognized over time because (a) the Group's performance does not create an asset with an alternative use and; (b) the Group has an enforceable right to payment for performance completed to date.
 The promised property is specifically identified in the contract and the contractual restriction on the Group's ability to direct the promised property for another use is substantive.
 This is because the property promised to the customer is not interchangeable with other properties without breaching the contract and without incurring significant costs that otherwise would not have been incurred in relation to that contract.
 In addition, under the current legal framework, the customer is contractually obliged to make payments to the developer up to the performance completed to date.
-The Group also considers the buyer's initial payments and the stage of completion of the project.
+The Group also considers the buyer's commitment to continue the sale which may be ascertained through the significance of the buyer's initial payments and the stage of completion of the project.